1905 Catherine Littlefield is born on Sept. 16.

 - Catherine and Philip Leidy divorce.

-- Jimmy Littlefield, Catherine’s oldest brother, dies on his farm in Virginia.
+- Jimmie Littlefield, Catherine’s oldest brother, dies on his farm in Virginia.

 1947 Catherine marries journalist Sterling Noel.
 They move to penthouse apartment on 57th St. in New York.